goatface/mapdb/README.md

 timeto: {"16745"=>15000, "16747"=>0.2} is now {"16745"=>15, "16747"=>0.2}

 ## 4 April 2021 - FWI CHE lockers
 Any CHE with an existing FWI Annex room but *not* a dedicated, unique locker room now has one!
-CHEs that already had unique lockers were not modified (except one entry door), and CHEs without entry areas missed out on this update, because a non-member has no way to obtain the room description.
+CHEs that already had unique lockers were not modified (except one entry door), and CHEs without entry areas generally missed out on this update, because a non-member has no way to obtain the room description.

 For full details, see https://pastebin.com/MhpSVd47
 ___